 Speech & Voice Care

-Beware the following “drying” irritants
+Beware of the following “drying” irritants

-Things to watch out for
+Things to watch out for:

 • Nuts